kelindar/column/README.md

 		return nil
 	})

-	// This performs a cound, but instead of scanning through the entire dataset, it scans
+	// This performs a count, but instead of scanning through the entire dataset, it scans
 	// over pre-built indexes and combines them using a logical AND operation.
 The result
 	// will be the same as the query above but the performance of the query is 10x-100x
 	// faster depending on the size of the underlying data.